 You are encouraged to take advantage of the excellent internship opportunities that City's central London location provides.

-Students have secured placements with a range of organisations, large and small, international and local, often situated within minutes of the University, working in the following areas:
+Students have secured placements with a range of organisations, large and small, international and local, often situated within minutes of the institution, working in the following areas:

 If you opt onto a Q-Step pathway, you will complete a workplace Data Placement in Year 2 and have the opportunity to undertake an international placement between Year 2 and Year 3.